zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridColumnFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.GridColumnFactory
-Creates columns for the !:Grid{TModel}.
+Creates columns for the 1.